-10 FAQs when applying for an SFC License in Hong Kong
+10 FAQs When Applying for an SFC License in Hong Kong

 The securities and futures markets of Hong Kong are a regulated domain.
 As per the Securities and Futures Ordinance (SFO), firms in Hong Kong that carry out any business that pertains to a Regulated Activity need to obtain the relevant license for such activity.